RMU Movement Range Finder

 Game settings

-- Gridless Resolution: (Player Setting) Controls the visual fidelity of the movement boundary on Gridless maps.
-Lower values create smoother shapes but require significantly more PC power.
+- Gridless Resolution: (Player Setting) Controls the visual resolution of the movement boundary on Gridless maps.
+Lower values create smoother shapes but require significantly more PC power and will take longer to calculate.

 - Opacity: (Player Setting) Adjust how transparent the grid overlay is.